Factory Method in Swift

 Factory method is a creational design pattern which solves the problem of creating product objects without specifying their concrete classes.

 Factory Method defines a method, which should be used for creating objects instead of direct constructor call (

 new operator).
 Subclasses can override this method to change the class of objects that will be created.

-If you can’t figure out the difference between Factories, Factory Method & Abstract Factory patterns, then read our Factory Comparison.
+If you can’t figure out the difference between various factory patterns and concepts, then read our Factory Comparison.

 Usage of the pattern in Swift

 Usage examples: The Factory Method pattern is widely used in Swift code.
 It’s very useful when you need to provide a high level of flexibility for your code.

 Identification: Factory methods can be recognized by creation methods, which create objects from concrete classes, but return them as objects of abstract type or interface.